mientjan/react-native-markdown-renderer/README.md

 Text styles are applied in a way that makes it much more convenient to manage changes to global styles while also allowing fine tuning of individual elements.

-Think of the implementation like applying styles in CSS. changes to the `root` effect everything, but can be overwritten further down the style / component tree.
+Think of the implementation like applying styles in CSS. changes to the `body` effect everything, but can be overwritten further down the style / component tree.

 **Be careful when styling 'text':** the text rule is not applied to all rendered text, most notably list bullet points.
-If you want to, for instance, color all text, change the `root` style.
+If you want to, for instance, color all text, change the `body` style.

 <details><summary>Example</summary>